Dr. Neil Phillips

 Apart from ongoing commercial work, Dr Phillips is at present directing the 2nd decade of a research excavation on a previously unknown phase of Post-medieval charcoal ironworking within the Wye Valley.

 With an increase in building recording work, Dr Phillips improved his skills in survey and recording work by adding 3D scanning equipment to APAC.
-Ltd's array of Total Station, and GPS tools.
-This allows for 3-dimensional recording to less than 5mm accuracy to be undertaken, also, dramatically reducing on-site survey time and the need for additional visits.
-In reporting work, the virtual reality records of site or building allow for greater accuracy and provide interactive spacial facilities, allowing better interpretation.
+Ltd's array of specialist abilities.
+We now have: 'in-house', survey-grade, Faro M70 & Freestyle laser scanners, a Topcon Total Station, Geomax Robotic total station and GPS This allows for 3-dimensional recording to less than 5mm accuracy to be undertaken, and fixed to precise 3D co-ordinates; also, dramatically reducing on-site recording time and the need for additional visits.
+In reporting work, the virtual reality records of the site or building allow for greater accuracy and provide interactive spacial facilities, allowing better interpretation.

-This year Dr Phillips was expelled from the CIFA, where he had been a full member since 2016, for 'bringing the name of archaeology into disrepute'; based on third party testimony presented to the disciplinary panel.
-Membership is bestowed on an individual, based on experience; annual membership subscription required.
-Dr Phillips having lost the right to display the MCIFA letters after his name will from now on rely on 24 years of archaeological experience and the discipline related, full research bursary, Doctorate, which he achieved in 2004.
+In 2018, Dr Phillips was expelled from the CIFA, where he had been a full member since 2016, for 'bringing the name of archaeology into disrepute'; based on third-party testimony presented to the disciplinary panel.
+Membership is bestowed on an individual, based on experience; with an annual membership subscription required.
+Dr Phillips having lost the right to display the MCIFA letters after his name, will from now on, only rely on 24 years of archaeological experience in the discipline-specific, fully funded, research bursary, Doctorate, which he achieved in 2004.

-At this current time APAC.Ltd chooses not to accept any new work within the control of the Brecon Beacons National Parks Authority.
+At this current time APAC.Ltd and until further notice chooses not to accept any new work within the control of the Brecon Beacons National Parks Authority.